4 Mathematics for Engineering

 • Know about the need to use ordinary and partial differential equations in engineering.

-• Review the number rules of accuracy, significant digits, and rounding.
+• Review the numerical rules of accuracy, significant digits, and rounding.

 Algebra

 There is a lot of algebra in engineering.
 Algebra is a branch of mathematics that deals with symbols and the arithmetic operations of these symbols.
-Like most things, doing algebra is an acquired skill that takes practice.
+Like most things, doing algebra successfully is an acquired skill that takes practice.
 A review session for students taking their first classes in engineering might start with them writing down several algebraic equations and going about rearranging or simplifying them.
-To this end, consider the following examples.
+Moving on might require testing their proficiency in homework problems or exams.

 1. Solve for x in the equation 4(x - 2) = 16.